TeOSobrino/EvolSis/readme.md

 generations, islands, threads, etc) and are `` #defines `` that can be modified in file `` include/aux.h ``.

+The new population always replace the old one
+The best solution is always preserved

 #### To run your own function ####

 The `` GENE_NUM `` parameter represents the number of variables.